tjianl/github-activity-monitor/ingestor/README.md

 - `POSTGRES_PASSWORD` - Password of the PostgreSQL database.
 Default: `""`
 - `POSTGRES_DB` - Name of the PostgreSQL database.
 Default: `"postgres"`

-- `MAX_POLL_INTERVAL` - Maximum interval in seconds in which the GitHub Events API is polled

 ## Run Locally
 ### Using Docker